 Get ready to smile!
-If you’re considering a job as a dental laboratory technician, then you’re about to embark on an invigorating and satisfying career.
+If you’re considering a job as a dental laboratory technician, then you’re about to embark on an exciting and satisfying career.
 However, before you get started, you should learn what to expect.

-Keep reading to find out the job duties, formal training and potential earnings.
+Keep reading to find out the job duties, formal training, and potential earnings.
 With this information, you can discover if this engaging career is right for you.

 Hygienists work in offices and provide direct patient care.
 A technician will work in commercial dental laboratories or dental offices by making dental prosthetics for cosmetic and functional procedures.

-People go to cosmetic dentists for dentures, partial dentures, veneers and more.
+People go to cosmetic dentists for dentures, partial dentures, veneers, and more.
 These procedures all require additional tools and technology to provide patients with the best smile possible.

 The tools used on the job will relate to the type of work being done.
 For example, when creating dentures, you’ll need to use imaging tools and a means of casting the teeth.
 Porcelain and other ceramics are commonly used for dental prostheses.

 Alternatively, you might get your training to be a technician on the job.
-In these positions, you will usually start off at a lower-level position and work your way up.
+In these positions, you will usually start at a lower-level position and work your way up.
 This hands-on experience can be crucial to future success.